This post may contain affiliate links. Read my Disclosure page.

 No-Churn Strawberry Crumble Ice Cream

 I love ice cream.
 If I could eat it every day with no consequences, I probably would.
-Unfortunately, that’s not usually the case, but when I am in the mood to indulge, I have the perfect recipe.
-No churn strawberry crumble ice cream.
+Unfortunately, that’s not usually the case, but I have the perfect recipe when I am in the mood to indulge.
+No-churn strawberry crumble ice cream.

 How to Make No-Churn Ice Cream

-You whip the two cups (1 pint) of heavy cream into stiff peaks using a handheld or stand mixer, and then fold in 1 can of full-fat sweetened condensed milk.
+You whip the two cups (1 pint/453 grams) of heavy cream into stiff peaks using a handheld or stand mixer, and then carefully (so not to deflate the whipped cream) fold in 1 can of full-fat sweetened condensed milk.
 The sweetened condensed milk adds a silky, creamy texture as well as sweetness.
-Add any flavors or add-ins (I ALWAYS add vanilla extract), then spread into a container & cover and freeze for at least 6 hours.
+No-churn ice creams can sometimes be sickly sweet due to the amount of sweetened condensed milk required.
+Because of this, I like to add in a little bit of cream cheese to help cut the sweetness down a bit!
+Add any flavors or add-ins (I always add vanilla extract), then spread into a container, cover, and freeze for at least 6 hours.

 That’s it.
 Homemade ice cream is the easiest!

 There are three main components to this delicious, no-churn strawberry crumble ice cream.